Update you browser

 What documents do I need?

-• CAS: Your CAS number will be provided to you by the College.
-It confirms that we have made you an offer of a place to study with us, and that you have accepted this.
-See more about CAS numbers below.
+• CAS Number: Your Confirmation of Acceptance for Studies (CAS) number will be provided by the College.
+It confirms that you have received an offer to study with us and have accepted it

-• Passport: This must be valid on the date you submit your online visa application form and the date on which you plan to arrive in the UK.
+• Passport: Your passport must be valid on the date you submit your online visa application and on the date you plan to arrive in the UK

-• Financial documents: You need to show that you have sufficient funds to pay for your tuition fees and living expenses for one academic year.
+• Financial Documents: You must demonstrate that you have sufficient funds to cover your tuition fees and living expenses for one academic year.
+More detail on providing financial evidence can be found below.

-• Qualifications: All the documents listed in the ‘Evidence used to obtain offer’ section of your CAS statement which include certificates or transcripts of qualifications which were used to assess your suitability for the course, including any English language tests.
+• Qualifications: Include all documents listed in the "Evidence Used to Obtain Offer" section of your CAS statement.
+This includes certificates or transcripts of qualifications that were used to assess your suitability for the course, including any English language tests

-• English language ability: Your CAS will state how your English language ability has been assessed.
+• English Language Ability: Your CAS will indicate how your English language ability has been assessed

-• Financial sponsor’s consent letter: If a government or an international scholarship agency is currently providing financial sponsorship or have provided financial sponsorship within the last 12 months for studies in the UK, they must provide a letter of consent.
-Financial sponsorship means that all of your tuition fees and living costs covered.
-The Student Advice Service can provide detailed requirements for the letter.
+• Financial Sponsor’s Consent Letter: If a government or international scholarship agency is currently providing financial sponsorship or has done so within the last 12 months for your studies in the UK, they must issue a letter of consent.
+Financial sponsorship means that all of your tuition fees and living costs are covered.

 All documents provided should be in English.
 Officially certified translations are accepted where necessary.